patagonaa/huawei-r48xx/README.md

 | `00 06`     | `xx xx 00 00 00 00` | `00 06 01 01 00 00 00 00`                                                    | Hardware address                                                        |

 ### `D2` E-Label Request
+Requests an "E-Label" response composed of multiple status messages (including one part of the ASCII response each).

 Example (to PSU): `1081D2FE: 00 00 00 00 00 00 00 00`

 ### `D2` E-Label Response